 Candidates must take the ISEE Primary (Independent School Entrance Exam).
 This is an online test administered at Covenant.
 The cost of the exam is paid directly to the testing company, ERB.
 For more information, please visit the ISEE website.

 Candidates must take the ISEE (Independent School Entrance Exam).
 Parents may register their child for any scheduled group date listed on the ISEE website.
-Contact Covenant Admissions to schedule an alternate testing date.
+Contact Covenant Admission to schedule an alternate testing date.
 The cost for the exam is paid directly to the testing company, ERB, at the time of registration.
 To learn more, please visit the ISEE website.